joey66666/UCI-MSWE/README.md

 **📙Books are [here](https://github.com/joey66666/UCI-MSWE/tree/main/Books).**

-### 🚫According to the rubric, copy-and-paste is not allowed.
+### ❗️According to the rubric, copy-and-paste is not allowed.

 ## UCI SWE 241P Applied Data Structure and Algorithms